oddnetworks/oddcast/README.md

 ```

 ### Command Channel
-A Command Channel is used for directed messages, with the expectation that the receiving roleonent will take a specified action.
+A Command Channel is used for directed messages, with the expectation that the receiving component will take a specified action.
 The underlying transport under a command channel will usually be a message queue.
 ```JS
 var oddcast = require('oddcast');
 var transport = require('my-transport');